How to Exit Python Program [4 Methods]

 Quit() is an in-built Python function that you can use to terminate a Python program immediately.
 You don’t have to import any Python library to use the quit() function.

-Also, you should not use this method in the production code or live environment where real-world users are using the product, as it can end the program abruptly.
+Also, you should not use this method in the production code or live environment where real-world users use the product, as it can end the program abruptly.

 The Python interpreter quits the program whenever it encounters the quit() method.